lsamoy/lsamoyan/README.md

 # Mechanical and Aerospace Engineer
+For more information on my undergraduate work, visit _https://blogs.gwu.edu/lsamoyan/_
 ## Education
 Masters of Science (M.S.) in Electrical and Computer Engineering (2024-2026) Bachelors of Science (B.S.) in Mechanical and Aerospace Engineering (2020-2024)